PCR development

 PCR adoption from other programme operators

-PCRs may be adopted from another programme operator, in addition to the PCR development in International EPD System (IES) illustrated below.
-The adoption of a PCR is possible when there is a Mutual Recognition Arrangement (MRA) agreement for PCRs between IES and the PCR-holding programme operator.
+PCRs may be adopted from another programme operator, in addition to the PCR development in the IES illustrated below.
+The adoption of a PCR is possible when there is a Mutual Recognition Agreement (MRA) for PCRs between IES and the PCR-holding programme operator.

 If an MRA exists with another programme operator, PCR adoption will be the first choice before considering PCR development.
 Find the current list of MRAs: Mutual Recognition Agreement.

-Please contact the Secretariat of IES with subject line “PCR Adoption” should there be a wish to adopt a PCR from another programme operator in IES.
+Please contact the Secretariat of IES with subject line “PCR Adoption” and indicate the product category, should there be a wish to adopt a PCR from another programme operator in IES.

 Step 1: Initiation